kuantuna/CS393-spring-framework/homework1/README.md

 I have used MySQL database.

 ## Steps to Run the Application

 ### First:
+Create a database named cs393hw1db.
+You can use the command (CREATE DATABASE IF NOT EXISTS cs393hw1db).

+### Second:
 Run "Homework1ApplicationTests", it will add some example data to the database.

-### Second:
+### Third:
 Change "spring.jpa.hibernate.ddl-auto=create" to "spring.jpa.hibernate.ddl-auto=update" in the first line of the application.properties file.

-### Third:
+### Fourth:
 Run "Homework1Application", now the system is up and running

-### Fourth:
+### Fifth:
 Now you can send requests to check different endpoints.